RailsEventStore/rails_event_store/railseventstore.org/source/docs/repository.html.md

 )
 ```

-## Advanced setup
+## Advanced ROM setup

-You can use a specific ROM container per repository, and customize ROM more extensively.
+You can use a specific ROM container per repository to customize it more extensively.
 This example illustrates how to get at the ROM configuration and even run the latest migrations.

 ```ruby
 gem 'ruby_event_store_rom_sql'